Top-ranked Myrtle Beach gets last score in offensive slugfest vs. Hartsville

 It was moments like that where the flow of the game shifted, Calabrese said.
 Neither team ever got up by more than one score, so every possession was meaningful.

-The Red Foxes converted with Darian McMillan’s 3-yard plunge into the end zone and kicker Chase Elsessler converted to put HHS up 35-34 with 7:33 to go.
+The Red Foxes converted with Darian McMillan’s 3-yard plunge into the end zone, and kicker Chase Elsessler converted to put Hartsville up 35-34 with 7:33 to go.

-Backed up on its own 20 following the kickoff, the Hartsville offense got as far as their own 40-yard line before a long fourth down try fell a couple yards short.
+Backed up on its own 20 following the kickoff, the Hartsville offense got as far as its own 40-yard line before a long fourth-down try fell a couple yards short.

 It was one of the few times that the Red Foxes didn’t convert on fourth down.
 They were successful three times during the game, punted once and missed a field goal another time.